braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### When does an exception event trigger?

-[Exception events]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/exception_events/) only trigger while the user is waiting to receive the Canvas step it's associated with.
+[Exception events]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/exception_events/) only trigger while the user is waiting to receive the Canvas component it's associated with.
 If a user performs an action in advance, the exception event will not trigger.

 If you want to except users who have performed a certain event in advance, use [filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters/) instead.